 Depending on your home insurance policy, some items — such as spoiled food or frozen pipes — may not be covered in the event of a short or prolonged power outage.
 However, it’s not as clear cut as floods or earthquakes, so make sure to check directly with your insurer beforehand to see what’s covered and what’s not.

 In the meantime, protect your appliances with surge protectors and check if your refrigerator protection plan is still valid, which can cover the loss of food.
-For more information about what you can do to protect yourself, read our story about power outages.

 What is the 80% rule in homeowners insurance?

-Factors that impact your premium
+Factors that impact your insurance premium

 Style and age of the home.
 The overall build and condition of the house is taken into account in order to adjust the premium.
 If a house is fairly deteriorated or built with outdated materials, for example, its structure is at a higher risk, thus raising the price on coverage.